Protectionism and economic growth: Causal evidence from the first era of globalization: Data and empirical strategy

 \subsection{Data}

-We use data from the Jord\`{a}-Schularick-Taylor (JST) Macrohistory Database \citep{JordaSchularickTaylor2017}.
-The JST Database includes annual data for 17 advanced economies since 1870.
-It encompasses measures of GDP\footnote{We use real GDP per capita (index, 2005=100).}, imports, exports, government revenue, and government expenditure.
-Data comes from a broad range of historical sources and various publications of governments, statistical offices, central banks and private banks.
-For some countries they extended data series from university databases, and international organizations.
-The main source for our GDP measure is the \textit{Macroeconomic Data Set} \citep{BarroUrsua2010}.
-Most trade and national account data come from \citet{mitchel2007international}, \citet{flora1983state}, IMF international financial statistics, OECD national accounts statistics and national statistics offices.
+We use data from the Jord\`{a}-Schularick-Taylor Macrohistory Database \citep{JordaSchularickTaylor2017}.\footnote{The data are available here: \url{http://www.macrohistory.net/data/}.} The Jord\`{a}-Schularick-Taylor Database includes annual data for 17 advanced economies since 1870.
+It encompasses measures of GDP\footnote{We use real GDP per capita (index, 2005=100).}, imports, central government revenue, and central government expenditure.
+Data comes from a broad range of historical sources and various publications of governments, statistical offices, central banks, and private banks.
+For some countries, the authors extended data series from university databases and international organizations.
+The main source for our GDP measure is the Macroeconomic Data Set \citep{BarroUrsua2010}.
+Most trade and national account data come from \citet{mitchel2007international}, \citet{flora1983state}, IMF international financial statistics, OECD national accounts statistics, and national statistics offices.

-We examine data until the year 1890, because the next election took place in the fall 1890.
+We examine data until 1890 because the next election took place in the fall of 1890.
 The free-traders won this election.
+An important advantage of using a relatively short post-treatment period is that other potential confounding events are unlikely to affect our analysis.